 The news analysis article is our dominant style.
 The author of the news analysis article takes you in a direction, but this direction is firmly rooted in a factual basis.
 The article aims to be both informative and balanced in presenting the ongoing debate.

 Our news analysis articles have the following basic structure:

-Significance: a paragraph telling us who the event is important, what it is likely to affect, and how is the country/region/policy going to change as a result.
+Significance: a paragraph telling us who the event is important to, what it is likely to affect, and how is the country/region/policy going to change as a result.

-Analysis: break down the issue at hand into understandable bits, expand on your lead by providing analytical format, presenting sub-issues, arguments and counter-arguments that frame the discussion.
+Analysis: break down the issue at hand into understandable bits, expand on your lead by providing an analytical format, presenting sub-issues, arguments, and counter-arguments that frame the discussion.
 If you decide to include quotes, pay attention to presenting diverse points of view.

 Outlook: In one paragraph, based on your analysis, tell the readers how are things likely to develop.

-Conclusion: refer to your lead, stress the importance of the matter.
-Try to leave a lasting image in your readers’ mind.
+Conclusion: refer to your lead, and stress the importance of the matter.
+Try to leave a lasting image in your readers’ minds.
 Never add new information here.

-This is not a blog: it is not about personal experiences or emotions of the author.
-It is especially not a space for rage or rant.
+This is not a blog: it is not about the personal experiences or emotions of the author.
+It is especially not a space for rage or ranting.

 - Focus on one subject.
-We know it is tempting, but please do not go on the tangents!
+We know it is tempting, but please do not go on a tangent!

 - Present personal – and hopefully novel – insights in a lively, and even controversial manner, inciting the reader to look at the problem or issue from a different angle.